Not Enough (Official Video)

 Biography

-Sophomore album, “Try Harder” (released September of 2019), features 10 songs that are expansive, ambitious and more mature than previous efforts; the album is a synthesis of influences such as Shonen Knife, Nikki and the Corvettes and the Breeders.
+Sophomore album, “Try Harder”, features 10 songs that are more expansive, ambitious and mature than previous efforts; the album is a synthesis of influences such as Shonen Knife, Nikki and the Corvettes and the Breeders.
 “Try Harder” is Mean Jolene’s deepest journey yet into melodic, towering power-pop with roaring guitar riffs over dynamic, effected rhythm guitar and layered vocal harmonies.

 Mean Jolene’s aesthetic started with empowered femininity and devil-may-care attitudes, but it has evolved into a juxtaposition of vulnerable lyrics and a larger-than-life persona delivering them, backed by upbeat, energetic pop music.
-Try Harder explores and celebrates this duality, but things have not always been so cut and dry.
-A palpable pain is ingrained in the narrative of the songs and in the album as a whole; Jolie expands on extreme feelings of love, loss and the challenges of navigating the world with emotional disorder.
+Try Harder explores and celebrates this duality; Jolie expands on profound feelings of love, loss and the challenges of navigating the world with emotional disorder.

-Mean Jolene’s present lineup features Jolie (Vocals), Adam Sharp (Drums) and Ali Ditto (Guitar), Steven Garcia (Guitar) and Maud Morgan (Bass Guitar).
+Mean Jolene’s current lineup features Jolie Cota Flink (Vocals), Philip Dunne (Drums), Ali Ditto (Guitar), Jen Brown (Guitar) and Maud Morgan (Bass Guitar).